HouseplantPlantsBeginner

 The Pink Princess Philodendron, or PPP, is a variety of Philodendron erubescens native to Colombia.
 Similar to the Monstera Albo, the PPP is a type of unstable variegation, so it has the potential to revert back to its original leaf color.
 There is some debate on whether a plant that has reverted can return to a variegated form.

-Photography by Trinity Shi/Cube House Jungle
+Photography by Trinity Shi/Cube House JungleOpens in a new tab.

 Variegated leaves (whether they are white, yellow, or pink) do not contain chlorophyll, which is needed by plants to photosynthesize.
 To maintain variegation, plant owners must provide adequate lighting, so the plant continues to produce variegated leaves.